 OSU expects that where alcohol use is permitted on campus, employees and students will abide by all laws and local ordinances as well as University policies.
 No person under the age of 21 is permitted to consume or possess alcohol on campus.
 The consumption of beer and wine is permitted only in certain places and specific circumstances as prescribed in Administrative Rules 576-60-010 to 576-60-040.
 These documents are available from the Student Involvement Center, LaSells Stewart Center, Memorial Union Business Office, the Athletic Department, and the Office of the Vice President for Finance and Administration.
 When used on campus as allowed, users must follow the "Responsible Drinking Standards" as outlined.

-OSU expects employees and students to abide by state and local laws prohibiting the illegal use, possession, manufacture, dispensing or distribution of controlled substances.
+OSU expects employees and students to abide by federal, state and local laws prohibiting the illegal use, possession, manufacture, dispensing or distribution of controlled substances.
 Controlled substances include alcohol as described above, prescription medications and illegal drugs such as cocaine, marijuana, PCP, psilocybin, LSD, peyote, heroin, amphetamine, methamphetamine, mescaline, opium and its derivatives, and "designer" drugs.

 Abuse of alcohol or use of a controlled substance in the workplace must be avoided.
 Any employee convicted of violating a criminal drug statute in the workplace must notify his or her supervisor and the Director of Human Resources, no later than five days after such conviction.
 If the employee is involved in work supported by a federal agency, the University will notify the federal agency within ten days after receiving notice of the criminal drug statute conviction.
 Within 30 days of receiving notification that an employee has been convicted of violating a criminal drug statute in the workplace, the University will take appropriate personnel action and/or will require the employee to participate satisfactorily in an alcohol or other drug rehabilitation program.
 Any student convicted of violating a criminal drug statute on Oregon State University owned or controlled property or during any university-sanctioned function must notify the Director of Financial Aid, if that student is receiving any form of federal financial aid (e.g., Pell Grants).
 The Director of Financial Aid will then notify the Secretary of the United States Department of Education.
 Conviction on any drug related charge is grounds for forfeiture of federal financial aid.
 University-level sanctions are also possible.